-- Exobiology: A definition of life based on interactions - a diagnostic diagram for exoplanets
+- Exobiology: A definition of life based on interactions and entropy - a diagnostic diagram for exoplanets

 - Epistemology - expelling metaphysics out of physics and mathematics: A theoretical framework for physics based on the genetic epistemolology of Jean Piaget: “Intelligence is the integration of the action of the subject on the object.”.

-Below I show a diagram for a model of the scientific method and its relation with hidden reality (adapted from the definition of the role of technology developed by Lucio Russo in his book: The Forgotten Revolution: How Science Was Born in 300 BC and Why it Had to Be Reborn, 2004, Springer, and the definition of hidden reality in Bernard d'Espagnat book: On Physics and Philosophy, 2006, Princeton University Press).
+Below I show a model of how intelligence works, based on Piaget's epistemology (the diagram was adapted from the definition of the role of technology developed by Lucio Russo in his book: The Forgotten Revolution: How Science Was Born in 300 BC and Why it Had to Be Reborn, 2004, Springer)

 - Bibliography -